Brazil–Iran relations: Ahmadinejad's visit to Rio

 There was some controversy over Iran's involvement in the Rio+20 conference.
 Iran sent a delegation, which included President Ahmadinejad, to Rio de Janeiro to attend the summit.
 The controversy of Iranian attendance at the summit surrounds the fact that Iran has serious environmental issues, which it has refused to address, continuing human rights violations and is refusing to cooperate with the IAEA over its contentious nuclear program.

 The Iranian delegation was met with protesters who waved banners with the slogan “Ahmadinejad go home”.
 The demonstrators were mostly made up of human rights activists, homosexuals and Jews demonstrating against Iran's violation of human rights and their unresolved environment issues.
 Several states boycotted Iran through walking out during Ahmadinejad's speech, including Canada.
 A Canadian representative for the Environment Minister Peter Kent, who led the delegation, said that their walkout was designed to "...send a strong message to Iran, and to the world, that Canada will not tolerate Iran's radical and dangerous rhetoric."
 Other delegations including the United States, Israel, Australia, the United Kingdom, and the European Union also boycotted the Iranian President's speech.

 Brazilian President Dilma Rousseff rejected a meeting request from Iranian President Mahmoud Ahmadinejad.
 Rio de Janeiro Mayor, Eduardo Paes, also canceled the inauguration of a replica of the famed Persepolis columns offered by Iran.
 The event had been scheduled with the presence of the Iranian leader.

 Relations since 2019

-Brazil-Iran relations have worsened after right-wing Jair Bolsonaro won Brazilian 2018 presidential election.
-Brazil was one of the few countries to openly back the elimination on Jan.
-3, 2020, of Qassem Soleimani, commander of Iran's Islamic Revolutionary Guard Corps (IRGC)’s extraterritorial Quds Force.
+Brazil-Iran relations worsened after right-wing Jair Bolsonaro won Brazilian 2018 presidential election.
+Brazil was one of the few countries to openly back the elimination on January 3, 2020, of Qassem Soleimani, commander of Iran's Islamic Revolutionary Guard Corps (IRGC)’s extraterritorial Quds Force.
 Iran made a decision to summon Brazil's charge d’affaires over comments about the death of the senior Iranian general.
 President Bolsonaro has repeatedly expressed his sympathy for Israel, Iran's archenemy.